 The clone feature in MyKinsta copies your entire WordPress site, including the database and files.
 New SFTP, SSH, and database credentials are automatically created during the process, and you can access those in MyKinsta once the cloned site is created.

 To use this feature, you’ll need to be on a Pro or higher plan, and you’ll need to have at least one unused space open/available on your plan for the new site.
 If you do not have an unused space to clone your site to, alternatively, you can clone your site to a Premium Staging Environment.

 Clone Your Site in MyKinsta

-Log in to MyKinsta, click on Sites in the left sidebar, and click the Add site button in the upper right corner.
+Log in to MyKinsta, click on WordPress Sites in the left sidebar, and click the Add site button in the upper right corner.

 Depending on the size of your site, it usually takes about 10-20 minutes for the cloning process to finish.
 Once it’s complete, your newly cloned site will be in your Sites list.

 If the process doesn’t complete after an hour, open a chat with our Support team to take a look at the cloning process and resolve that delay.

 If you didn’t add a custom domain during the cloning process, you can use the site’s temporary URL to access it until you’re ready to add a custom domain.

 - Hardcoded URLs in files will need to be updated with the new site URL.